 Confederate Cavalry Brigade

 Finegan's cavalry and artillery were generally of poor quality, due mainly to the inferiority of their weapons and equipment.
-In particular, the cavalry horses were weak and underfed, and might not be able to withstand the rigors of an active campaign.
+In particular, the cavalry horses were weak and underfed, and probably not able to withstand the rigors of an active campaign.
 Overall, however, the Confederates had amassed a surprisingly potent force with which to oppose the Federal advance, and in a remarkably short time.
 In his official report of Olustee, Finegan estimated his infantry force at 4,600 and his cavalry at less than 500, with his artillery units probably including several hundred effectives.

-The mounted troops saw little combat. primarily skirmishing with the Federals before the battle, guarding the Confederate flanks, and conducting a leisurely pursuit in the battle's aftermath.
+The mounted troops saw little combat, primarily skirmishing with the Federals before the battle, guarding the Confederate flanks, and conducting a leisurely pursuit in the battle's aftermath.
 Smith's superiors criticized the cavalry's failure to more vigorously pursue the defeated Union troops.
 Casualty totals for the entire brigade numbered just four men wounded.

 Confederate Order of Battle

-Battle of Olustee Home Page
+Battle of Olustee home page

 http://battleofolustee.org/